Flu vaccine

 Flu prevention is important to protect people and the health-care system

-The goals for the 2024–25 flu season are to protect the health of individuals and communities and mitigate impacts on the healthcare system, particularly with COVID-19 and respiratory syncytial virus (RSV) also circulating.
+The goals for the 2025–26 flu season are to protect the health of individuals and communities and mitigate impacts on the health-care system, particularly with COVID-19 and respiratory syncytial virus (RSV) also circulating.
+The influenza vaccine is publicly funded for all individuals six months and older who live, work or attend school in Ontario.
 There are five products available for administration in this season’s publicly funded influenza immunization program.

 Vaccine product & company |